xoofx/markdig/readme.md

 ### Analysis of the results:

 - Markdig is roughly **x100 times faster than MarkdownSharp**, **30x times faster than docfx**
-- **Among the best in CPU**, Extremelly competitive and often faster than other implementations (not feature wise equivalent)
+- **Among the best in CPU**, Extremely competitive and often faster than other implementations (not feature wise equivalent)
 - **15% to 30% less allocations** and GC pressure

 Because Marked.NET,  MarkdownSharp and DocAsCode.MarkdownLite are way too slow, they are not included in the following charts: